 All service agreement intercompany transactions are settled on a monthly basis.
-See table below for the amounts as at December 31, 2021 and December 31, 2020.

-REINSURANCE TRUSTS
+(f) REINSURANCE TRUSTS

 In connection with the acquisition of the life retrocession business from Manulife Financial Corporation on August 31, 2011, PLIC entered into agreements to reinsure a block of U.S. life reinsurance business on a 100% coinsurance basis.
 The underlying reinsurance is comprised of coinsurance and yearly renewable term (YRT) treaties.
 Upon closing the transaction in August 2011, PLIC retroceded the underlying YRT treaties on a 100% modified coinsurance basis to the Company effective July 1, 2011.
 RGBM received \$30 million in funding from PLIC to establish a reinsurance trust in order to satisfy the obligations of RGBM to the beneficiary, PLIC.
-Following the restrike of the PLIC to RGBM treaty this trust is now nil and is due to be closed in 2022.
+Following the restrike of the PLIC to RGBM treaty effective July 1, 2021, this trust was now nil and any obligation on the part of RGBM to provide a reinsurance trust was removed.